NTU President Prof Bertil Andersson is part of a big league of scientists, being among Nobel Prize winners who have been awarded the Austrian

 In Singapore, he serves on the Governing Board of the

 Singapore Centre for Environmental Life Sciences Engineering, and is a Board member of A*STAR Singapore, the government agency in charge of national scientific research and development.

 Prof Andersson received his BSc and MSc at Umeå University, Sweden, before completing his PhD and DSc at Lund University, Sweden.
 Continuing his teaching and research duties at Stockholm University in 1986, Prof Andersson served first as Head of the Department of Biochemistry, then as Dean of the Faculty of Chemical Sciences from 1996 to 1999.

-He has received more than 13 honorary doctorates from universities that include Tianjin University, University of Edinburgh, University of New South Wales, Hebrew University of Jerusalem and Hanyang University.
+He has received more than 15 honorary doctorates from universities that include Tianjin University, University of Edinburgh, University of Exeter, University of Southampton, University of New South Wales, Hebrew University of Jerusalem and Hanyang University.